 A brand documentary is a short film that helps people understand who you are, without you having to shout about it.
-It’s documentary style, real people, real places, and a tone that feels observed rather than performed.
+It’s documentary style, real people, real places, and a tone that feels observed, not performed.
+In practical terms, it works as a documentary style brand video that builds trust before someone is ready to act.

-It’s for organisations, charities, and small businesses who do good work but feel like their website doesn’t quite show it.
-Maybe you’ve got happy clients and strong standards, but the trust gap is still there, people don’t know you yet, and they hesitate.
+It suits organisations, charities, and small businesses who do good work but feel their website doesn’t show it yet.
+You might have happy clients and strong standards, but the trust gap is still there, people don’t know you, so they hesitate.

 The outcome is usually simple, trust that leads to action.
-Someone watches, they feel comfortable, and they take the next step, enquire, donate, apply, book, partner, whatever the page is asking them to do.
+Someone watches, feels comfortable, and takes the next step, enquire, donate, apply, book, partner, whatever your page is asking.

 If you’re still deciding what kind of film you need, start here, documentary production.